 Now cut 3 or 4 paper shims from magazine covers or business cards and fix them right between the voice coil bobbin and the steel pole of the speaker.
 Make sure the shims are evenly spaced, and the fit is snug.

 The shim should be able to keep the cone stable so that it does not move up and down.
-Also, use the shims to set the cone in the right position so that the orange disc or spider stays flat and does not sag towards the magnet.
+Also, use the shims to set the cone in the right position so that the orange disc or spider stays flat and does not sag toward the magnet.

 Step 5: Place The Replacement Foam